Social Impact Hub Foundation

 ABOUT

-The Social Impact Hub Foundation is a company limited by guarantee and registered charity with the Australian Charities and Not-for-profits Commission (ACNC) as a Public Benevolent Institution, and has deductible gift recipient (DGR) endorsement.
-Donations over $2 are tax deductible.
+The Social Impact Hub Foundation is a company limited by guarantee, registered with the Australian Charities and Not-for-profits Commission (ACNC) as a Public Benevolent Institution.
 The Foundation receives an annual donation from Social Impact Hub, and seeks other philanthropic funding to sustain its work.

 Auspicing